 Financial aid checklist

 File the Free Application for Federal Student Aid (FAFSA) every year.
-The FAFSA is available October 1.
+The FAFSA is available in the prior fall for the upcoming academic year.
 The WSU federal code is 002329.
 The FAFSA is required for all awards including Wayne Law scholarships.

 Admission to the Law School is not required to submit the FAFSA.
 However, you must be admitted to the Law School before you will be considered for a financial aid award.